ImperialCollegeLondon/rcds_intro_cpp/Chapter2/README.md

 Although it may seem similar or equivalent to a *library*, there are some differences.

 * Namespace:
-- A logical grouping mechanism within the code.
+1. A logical grouping mechanism within the code.
-- Exists in the code structure (not as a separate file or entity).
+2. Exists in the code structure (not as a separate file or entity).
-- Helps prevent name conflicts by separating identifiers with the same name.
+3. Helps prevent name conflicts by separating identifiers with the same name.

 * Library:
-- A physical collection of precompiled code (functions, classes, etc.) stored in files (e.g., .lib, .dll, .so).
+1. A physical collection of precompiled code (functions, classes, etc.) stored in files (e.g., .lib, .dll, .so).
-- You include a library in your project to use its functionalities.
+2. You include a library in your project to use its functionalities.
-- Libraries may or may not use namespaces internally.
+3. Libraries may or may not use namespaces internally.

-As a summary, a *namespace* is a logical grouping for avoiding name conflicts, while a *Library* is a reusable collection of precompiled code.
+As a summary, a *namespace* is a logical grouping for avoiding name conflicts, while a *library* is a reusable collection of precompiled code.
 Multiple namespaces are possible and commonly used for modularity and clarity.

 ### Makefile